How to Customize a Gekko Strategy (Step-by-Step Guide)

 };

-In the init block, we add this.
+In the init function, we add the reading of the config file and store it in stoploss_rate.
+A new variable stoploss_price which will contain the calculated stoploss price.
 Note that if you define a variable or const in the init() block, it won’t be persisted in the check() block.
-So we use “this” object to store data.
+So we use “this” object to store data as its scope is global.

 //get the stoploss rate from conf